gcataldi96/ed-lgt/README.md

 # Exact_Diagonalization
-Code for Exact Diagonalization of Quantum Many-Body Hamiltonians
+Code for Exact Diagonalization of Quantum Many-Body Hamiltonians:
+Read the Documentation on https://ed-su2.readthedocs.io/en/latest/
 # Setup
 1) Download from git the repository